Benjaspet/SCP-633/README.md

 - ``help`` - View a list of all available commands.
 - ``ping`` - View the system's latency.
 - ``scp <item>`` – Obtain data on any SCP anomaly.
-- ``shutdown`` - Power off SCP-062.
+- ``shutdown`` - Power off SCP-633.
 - ``stream`` - Listen to the SCP Foundation's radio.
 - ``userinfo <user>`` - Obtain data on a guild member.

 ### Obtaining an API Key

-SCP-062 OS required a valid Ponjo API key to function properly.
+SCP-633 required a valid Ponjo API key to function properly.
 To obtain one of your own, make a ticket [here](https://ponjo.club/discord).

 ### Credits